 Rockefeller isn’t the only example of successful hits-based giving.
 Katharine McCormick, another wealthy philanthropist, was the sole funder of research that led to the development of the birth control pill, which has improved women’s lives all over the world.
 Without McCormick willing to gamble on the research, we might never have had the pill.
 It's possible that something similar could happen again.
 Research into protein sequencing might not pay off, but if it does, it could help stop the next pandemic.
 Genetically modifying mosquitoes could turn out to be infeasible, but it could also eradicate malaria.

 Hits-based giving doesn't just involve throwing money at every promising-looking opportunity, though.
 Instead, calculated risks need to be taken.
 Because most of the projects you fund will likely fail, you have to make sure that the ones that do succeed will succeed on a gigantic scale, to make up for all the losses you've incurred elsewhere.
-Looking at an intervention's importance, neglectedness and tractability is a really helpful way of assessing its potential for impact, and it's why Giving What We Can and many others think about these factors when evaluating different charities.
+Looking at an intervention's importance, neglectedness and tractability is a really helpful way of assessing its potential for impact, and it's why Giving What We Can and many others think about these factors when advising donors how to maximise their impact.